// Tools

 xeroctl responses create --interactive \ --endpoint my-endpoint \ --previous-response-id resp_abc123

-The status bar at the prompt shows endpoint slug, optional model name, cumulative token counts, and turn count:
+The status bar at the prompt shows the endpoint slug, optional model name, cumulative token counts formatted as tokens: <input>/<output>, and the turn count:

 Status bar example